benblazak/ergodox-firmware/readme.md

 URLs as would be required.

-## Features (on the ErgoDox)
-* 6KRO
-* Teensy 2.0, MCP23018 I/O expander
-* ~167 Hz scan rate (last time I measured it) (most of which is spent communicating via I&sup2;C)
-* firmware level layers

 ## About This Project

+This project is meant to be a usable firmware for the [ErgoDox keyboard][].
+I started writing it because, at the time, it was the easiest way for me to get I&sup2;C working, and I very much wanted to avoid having the designers put a 16-pin connector (or something awful like that) between the two halves :) .
+It was also my first project in pure C (though I'm planning to rewrite it in C++), and my first attempt at anything remotely this close to hardware.
+I've done my best to put decent documentation everywhere, in the hope that my perspective as a n00b to this area might be useful for others.

+The 'master' branch is meant to be stable - the one you want if you're going to update your keyboard firmware, and usually the one you want if you're going to fork.
+This is a small project, so there may be times when other branches have a bunch going on, and 'master' doesn't, and things sort of fall out of sync... but I'll try to avoid that.
+See the other branches for what's going on there.

+Also, lots of other documentation can be found intermixed with the source (especially in the accompanying '.md' files), and [references.md] (references.md) contains lots of good links, along with descriptions.

+### Downloading Binaries
 If you're just looking for binaries, they can be downloaded [here] [dropbox-download-page].

+### Compiling
 If you're just trying to compile, jump to the How To: [Compile the Source Code] (#compile-the-source-code) section.

+### Issues and Feature Requests
 Open issues, feature requests, and such are tracked [on github] (/benblazak/ergodox-firmware/issues).

-This project is still definitely a work in progress, but it's getting towards something I'll be happy with when the keyboard finally goes into group buy.
-The 'master' branch should always contain the most recent "stable" release of the code.
-The 'dev' branch may have new things, but it may also have expiremental or not yet fixed things.
-Code on the 'master' branch should also tend to be more thoroughly tested.
-Please see the source (and especially the accompanying '.md' files) for documentation.
-And [references.md] (references.md) contains lots of good links, along with descriptions.
+### Features (on the ErgoDox)
+* 6KRO (conforms to the USB boot specification)
+* Teensy 2.0, MCP23018 I/O expander
+* ~167 Hz scan rate (last time I measured it) (most of which is spent communicating via I&sup2;C)
+* firmware level layers

 ## About This Project (more technical)